 The M7232 module for the U WORD (U is used in place of the Greek letter Mu for micro) provides the central portion of the microcontrol.
-It contains the basic processor's Read Only Memory (ROM), the U WORD buffer register (various nuemonics per function), the Past MicroProgram Pointer register (PUPP), as well as certain driving buffering gates for signals BUPP(8:0) and EUPP(8:0).
-Connectors at the back module edge interconnect to the KEll-E option for expansion of the basic microword ROM.
+It contains the basic processor's read-only memory (ROM), the U WORD Register (various mnemonics per function), the Past Microprogram Pointer Register (PUPP), and certain driving buffering gates for signals BUPP (08:00) and EUPP (08:00).
+Connectors at the back module edge interconnect to the KE11-E option for expansion of the basic microword ROM.

 The U WORD logic on the M7232 module is very regular.
-The ROM has 256 words each of which has 56 bits.
-Output signals from the ROM, BUS U(56:00), feed a resistor terminator with a wired-OR input from the module connectors located on the rear of the module.
+The ROM has 256 words, each of which has 56 bits.
+Output signals from the ROM, BUS U (56:00), feed a resistor terminator with a wired-OR input from the module connectors located on the rear of the module.
 These inputs are for optional expansion of the ROM beyond 256 words.
-The BUS U signals feed the U WORD buffer register which controls the machine.
-The first segment of the ROM(07:00) on prints K2-2,3 is concerned with the microaddress and has 74H10 gates between the ROM output and the U WORD buffer (UPP 08:00).
-This allows the next base address,

-BUS U 08:00, to be modified, if necessary, by basic microbranching logic (K3-2 BUBC 4:0) or expanded microbranching (KE-4 EUBC 4:1).
-Additional logic exists on the output of the UPP portion of the U WORD for driving expansion ROM's and for storage of the present microaddress, PUPP (08:00).
+The BUS U signals feed the U WORD Register that controls the machine.
+The first segment of the ROM (07:00), on prints K2-2 and K2-3, is concerned with the microaddress and has 74H10 gates between the ROM output and the U WORD Register [UPP (08:00)].
+These gates allow the next base address, BUS U (08:00), to be modified, if necessary, by basic microbranching logic [K3-2 BUBC (04:00)] or expanded microbranching [KE-4 EUBC (04:01)].
+Additional logic exists on the output of the UPP portion of the U WORD for driving expansion ROMs and for storage of the present microaddress, PUPP (08:00).

-The use of the BUS U (56:00) L signals and the low state indicator on the ROM gate output expresses the physical wired-OR nature of these signals.
-No absolute correlation should be made between low active and the trueness of the ROM output or the U WORD buffer.
-In fact, for U (56:09) a high level indicates a true or active signal both at the ROM output and in the U WORD buffer.
+The use of the BUS U (56:00) L signals and the low state indicator on the ROM gate output indicate the physical wired-OR nature of these signals.
+No absolute correlation should be made between low active and the state of the ROM output or the U WORD Register.
+For U (56:09), a high level indicates a true or active signal, both at the ROM output and in the U WORD Register.
 This is presented in the microflow diagrams on sheets 9 through 12.
 For U (08:00), the microaddress portion of the microword, a low output at the ROM output represents an active or true signal.
-This complementing of the ROM pattern occurs because of the inversion in the 74H10 gate prior to the U WORD buffer, UPP (08:00).
-In the U WORD buffer a high level represents an active or true signal.
-The microflow diagrams on sheets 9 through 12 show the complement of the ROM output for the UPF field; this is to allow address reference from the Flow Diagrams without the need to complement.
+This complementing of the ROM pattern occurs because of the inversion in the 74H10 gate prior to the U WORD Register, UPP (08:00).
+In the U WORD Register, a high level represents an active or true signal.
+The flow diagrams on sheets 9 through 12 show the complement of the ROM output for the UPF field; this is done to allow the address reference from the flow diagrams without the need to complement.
 Note that the UPF field represents the complemented ROM output of the next address without reference to microbranch inputs.
-If there are no microbranch inputs, then the UPF field represents the U WORD buffer .
-UPP (08:00).
-The output signals noted in detail for this module are mostly those of the U WORD buffer.
-These signals, with the alterations possible to the UPF field, are directly compatable to the BASIC U WORD noted in the block diagram of the U WORD and Tables shown on engineering drawing D-BD-RD11-A-BD.
+If there are not microbranch inputs, the UPF field represents the U WORD Register, UPP (08:00).

+The output signals noted in detail for this module are primarily those of the U WORD Register.
+These signals, with the alterations possible to the UPF field, are directly compatible to the BASIC U WORD noted in the block diagram of the U WORD and the tables shown on engineering drawing D-BD-RD11-A-BD.
 This drawing also provides numerous tables of the microprogram control fields, noting the codes, the effect, and occasionally the purpose.

-Signals for prints K2-4,5,6,7,8 are presented in order from bottom to top.
-This is in order of assending BUS U allocation, and represents a logical presentation of the functions.
+The signals on prints K2-4 through K2-8 are presented in order from bottom to top.
+This is in order of ascending BUS U allocation, and represents a logical presentation of the functions.